muhammad-azmain-mahtab/Automated-PDF-to-Excel/README.md

 * Use <code>PPOCRLabelv2</code> labeling tool to generate annotations for those cropped table images
   * <code>activate paddle_env && PPOCRLabel</code> use this command on anaconda prompt to run PPOCRLabelv2
   * Correct wrong text/numbers on the <code>Recognition Results</code> section on the right side
-  * Modify excel
+  * Click on the <code>Table Recognition</code> button to start editing the Excel file
-  * Save & close excel after modifying
+  * Save & close Excel after modifying
   * Go to the top left <code>File</code> section and click <code>Export Table Label</code> which will generate the <code>gt.txt</code> file
 * Get Html for the modified Excel table using https://tableizer.journalistopia.com/
   * Tick <code>no css</code> button